henriquecvieira/task-api/README.md

 ## Important to notice:

-##to verify applications on swagger, go to link below:
+to verify theendpoints on swagger, go to link below. but certify you start the application first

 <http://localhost:3000/api>